fl4p/DropPHP/README.md

 Changelog
 -------
+= 1.5 =
+* Added support for chuncked uploads.
+Large files (>150MB) will automatically be uploaded in chunks.

 = 1.4 =
 * New API functions: GetThumbnail, GetRevisions, Restore, Search and GetCopyRef
 * Added $expires output parameter to GetLink function